chang2000/rolling-vimrc/README.md

 * To Be continued...

 ## Features & Some vimscript
-* Emacs Cursor Moving Method under
+* Emacs Cursor Moving Method under Insert Mode

-	Use `C-f` and `C-b` to move cursor around, go and have a fluent experience when dealing with the parentheses of a function.
+	> Use `C-f` and `C-b` to move cursor around, go and have a fluent experience when dealing with the parentheses of a function.
 * QuickRun Support

 ``` vim